 Sunny Days and the Impact for Solar in Orange County

 California's installed solar power generation capacity exceeded 20 gigawatts (GW) as of 2017's third quarter.
 That compared to around 3.8 GW in North Carolina, the state with the second-highest total.
 Paralleling this, the average cost of installing a solar photovoltaic (PV) system in California dropped 55 percent from 2013-2018, and further declines are foreseen, SEIA reports.

-Southern California, including Orange County, is prime residential solar energy territory.
+Southern California, including Orange County, is a prime residential solar energy territory.
 The amount of solar energy received during an average month in the Orange County city of Anaheim is 5.63 kilowatt-hours per square meter per day (kWh/m2/day).
-That ranges from a low of 4.34 kWh/m2/day for an average December to a high of 6.78 for an average August.
+That ranges from a low of 4.34 kWh/m2/day for an average of December to a high of 6.78 for an average of August.

 By way of comparison, the average monthly solar radiation received in San Diego comes in at 5.77 kWh/m2/day.
 The monthly average in San Francisco is 5.44 kWh/m2/day.

 Average Electricity Rates vs. Solar Energy in Orange County, California

 Orange County residents and businesses are served by several electric utilities.
 Investor-owned San Diego Gas & Electric (SDG&E) and Southern California Edison (SCE) figure most prominently among them, but those in Anaheim can turn to city-owned Anaheim Public Utilities for both electricity and water services.
 Whatever their utility, Orange County residents and businesses pay a comparatively high price for electricity, however.